kali67/whitecrow-frontend/README.md

 ### Docker Deployment
 All you need to do is build the docker image by running `docker build -t whitecrow-frontend .` from the root directory.
 A word of caution, don't build or install any dependencies of the project if you are building the docker image.
-If you have, remove the build directory and the `/node_modules` directory.
+If you have, remove the build directory and the `/node_modules` directory and the `package-lock.json` file from root.
+This can be done with
+`rm -rf package-lock.json node_modules`.

 Once you have built the image, you can run it by running this command `docker run whitecrow-frontend` this will take care of everything for you.
 Serve is being used to serve the static app.
 Read about it [here](https://www.npmjs.com/package/serve).